Records of Secker & Warburg

 The collection contains records chiefly dating from 1945 onwards and includes editorial, publicity and production correspondence, some of which relates to the above authors.
 Some material is included from the subsidiary firm Barley Alison.

-Readers will need the Archives of Random House publishers before consulting material in this collection.
+Readers will need the permission of the Random House publishers before consulting material in this collection.

 - The collection has not yet been sorted, listed or catalogued